-Patient risk assessment should be conducted remotely (eg telephone, video link) to determine:
+Patient risk assessment should be conducted remotely (e.g. telephone, video link) to determine:

-- which patient group the patient belongs to - the associated risk to the patient if they were to contract COVID-19 - whether the patient has COVID-19 related isolation requirements.

-This information, together with the degree of urgency of the patient's dental condition (see dental triage, Section 3.1.1.3), will be important in determining the patient management approach.
+- which patient group the patient belongs to - the associated risk to the patients if they were to contract COVID-19 - whether the patient has COVID-19 related isolation requirements. - This is information, together with the degree of urgency of the patient's dental condition (see dental triage, Section 3.1.1.3), will be important in determining the patient management approach.

-As part of risk assessment, COVID-19 screening questions should be asked in line with the case definition for possible COVID-19 and isolation requirements (please check regularly for updates and amend questions as necessary):
+As part of risk assessment, COVID-19 screening questions should be asked in line with the case definition for possible COVID-19 and isolation requirements including quarantine advice for those entering or returning to the UK.
+Questions should include but may not be restricted to the following.
+Please check guidance regularly for updates and amend question set as necessary: